Alexander (1801 ship Shields): Career

-Alexander entered Lloyd's Register in 1801 with owner Hurry & Co., W. Sharp, master, changing to T.Robson, and trade, London-Baltic.
-In 1802 her master changed to R. Rhodes and her trade changed to London-South Seas.
+Alexander entered Lloyd's Register in 1801, with owner Hurry & Co., W. Sharp, master, changing to T.Robson, and trade, London-Baltic.
+In 1802, her master changed to R. Rhodes and her trade changed to southern whale fishery.
 She was valued at £7,200.

-Captain Robert Rhodes sailed Alexander from Britain on 18 January 1802 for the New South Wales fishery.
+Captain Robert Rhodes sailed Alexander from Britain on 18 January 1802, for the New South Wales fishery.
 She was at Isle of Mayo on 10 March, and St Iago, both Cape Verde islands, on 18 March.
 She arrived at Rio de Janeiro on 20 April.
 There she underwent calefaction.
 By October she was at Norfolk Island.
-In March 1803 she was at New Zealand, but by May she was back at Norfolk Island.
+In March 1803, she was in New Zealand, but by May she was back at Norfolk Island.
 While Alexander was at the Bay of Islands, New Zealand, a 16-year old Māori named Teina joined her as a sailor.

 Alexander was reported to have arrived at Port Jackson on 1 June 1803, having arrived there from New Zealand with "oil".
 The oil consisted of 50 tons of spermaceti oil.
 At Norfolk, Alexander picked up 18,535lbs. of pork, salted there, and brought it back to Port Jackson on behalf and account of the Government of New South Wales.
 At Port Jackson, Teina, the first Māori recorded to have left New Zealand since 1793, stayed with Governor King.
-Alexander left Port Jackson on 19 September to return Teina to New Zealand.
+Alexander left Port Jackson on 19 September, to return Teina to New Zealand.
 Governor King had given him gifts to take back with him, including pigs.
-When they arrived at New Zealand Alexander recruited a second Māori, Maki.
+When they arrived in New Zealand Alexander recruited a second Māori, Maki.
 He and Teina then remained sailors on board Alexander for the next three years until she returned to Britain.
 (Teina died there but Maki survived.)